milewdev/tchart/README.md

 2001.3                  | lang | 2001.3                   # 2001.3.1 - 2001.3.31
 2001                    | lang | 2001                     # 2001.1.1 - 2001.12.31

-# make more room for the those long y-axis labels, a setting that is described later
+# make more room for the those long y axis labels, a setting that is described later
 y_item_label_width = 40
 ```
 <!-- @end -->